asotirov/mediasoup/doc/Building.md

 The `package.json` file in the main folder includes the following scripts:

+### `num run typescript:build`

+Compiles mediasoup TypeScript code into ES6 JavaScript and places it into the `build` directory.

+### `num run typescript:watch`

+Compiles mediasoup TypeScript code into ES6 JavaScript, places it into the `build` directory an watches for TypeScript changes.

 ### `npm run lint`

 Runs both `npm run lint:node` and `npm run lint:worker`.